andreimcristof/algorithms-nodejs/runtime-complexity.md

 - **Quasilinear time n\*log(n)** - if doubling the number of elements doesnt double the amount of work. sorting operations are n\*log(n)

-- **Quadratic time n^2** - every element in a collection needs to be compared to every other element.
-Each new element has to deal with all already existing elements in the collection (the handshake problem)
+- **Quadratic time n^2** - Each new element has to deal with all already existing elements in the collection (the handshake problem)

 - **Exponential time 2^n** - a single element added to a collection doubles the amount of processing power required.